moebiussurfing/ofxBTrack/README.md

 openFrameworks Addon for Real-Time Beat Tracking - Based on Adam Stark's BTrack algorithm

 ## NOTE
+**[FORK]**
-**[FORK] This is a modified version of ofxBTrack / BTrack sources to allow Windows/VS2017 compatible.**
+**This is a modified version of ofxBTrack / BTrack sources to allow Windows/VS2017 compatible.**

 - modified example-audioInput.
-- added some dependencies. check code.
+- added some dependencies that you can disable and use original examples.
+Check code fro more info.

 ## Screenshot